Sakina Karchaoui: Lyon

-On 24 June 2020, fourteen-time defending league champions Lyon announced the signing of Karchaoui for 2020–21 season.
+On 24 June 2020, fourteen-time defending league champions Lyon announced the signing of Karchaoui for the 2020–21 season.

 Paris Saint-Germain

-On 10 July 2021, reigning league champions Paris Saint-Germain announced the signing of Karchaoui on a three-year deal.
+On 10 July 2021, Karchaoui joined reigning league champions Paris Saint-Germain on a three-year deal.
+On 2 May 2024, she extended her contract with the club until June 2028.
+In September 2025, she was named as the club captain.

 International career

 Karchaoui earned her first cap with the France national team in April 2016.
 She was later selected for the 2016 Rio Olympics.
 At the tournament, she started in the team's group-stage match against New Zealand resulting in a 3–0 win, and the quarter-final match against Canada where the team was eliminated in a 1–0 loss.

 In March 2017, she helped France defeat the United States 3–0 to win the 2017 SheBelieves Cup for the first time.

+Karchaoui was called up to the France squad for the UEFA Women's Euro 2017.

+Karchaoui was called up to the France squad for the 2019 FIFA Women's World Cup.

+On 30 May 2022, Karchaoui was called up to the France squad for the UEFA Women's Euro 2022.

+Karchaoui was called up to the France squad for the 2023 FIFA Women's World Cup.

+On 23 February 2024, she scored her first international goal in a 2–1 win against Germany.

+In July 2024, Karchaoui was named in France's squad for the 2024 Olympics.

+Personal life

+Karchaoui admired Robin van Persie, Hatem Ben Arfa and Samir Nasri when she was young.